alisadiq91/financeTracker/README.md

 ## Features

 1. Form – this page contains a simple form for the user to be able to log into their account.
-The form contains 2 fields, for the user’s username and password, both fields set to required.
+The form contains 2 fields, for the user’s username and password, both fields set to required to not allow the user to submit the form with no input.
 These fields have font awesome icons to aid design.

 2. Incorrect entry – if the username or password are entered incorrectly, a flash message is shown to let the user know that either the username or password was incorrect.
 We do not want to tell the user which one is incorrect in case the user is attempting to enter an account that is not theirs.